 I’m a Scottish writer living in Burntisland on the Fife coast in the East of Scotland.

-I’m interested in the interplay of forms and the potential of collaboration and am Icurrently exploring loss, choice, and movement.
+I’m interested in the interplay of forms and the potential of collaboration and am currently exploring loss, choice, vocal expression and movement.
 I’m also always interested in ideas relating to place, memory, the female gaze and colours.

 I’m currently working on my thematically linked sequences of experimental narrative nonfiction, The Absolution of Shyness.
 One of the sequences, When Flakes of Ash Fall & Melt Into Water was long-listed in the 2016 international Experimental Nonfiction Prize run by The Lifted Brow/RMIT (judged by Kate Zambreno, Dodie Bellamy & Helen J Macdonald).
 Another sequence written in creative dialogue with singer//musician Kathryn Joseph is available in the limited edition journal gorse 9 – gorse